 6.2.2.1 Introduction

-The ASN/MN and ADN in the Field Domain should support the capability to be configured with the <mgmtObj> resource types defined in the present document prior to initial registration with a registrar CSE (enrolment phase).
-When the AE or CSE has established M2M Service Layer operation with a Registrar CSE (operational phase), the AE or CSE shall provide the capability to be configured with the <mgmtObj> resource types defined in the present document.
+The ASN/MN and ADN in the Field Domain should support the capability to be configured or pre-provisioned with the information elements of mgmtObj resource types defined in the present document prior to initial registration with a registrar CSE (enrolment phase).
+When the AE or CSE has established M2M Service Layer operation with a Registrar CSE (operational phase), the AE or CSE shall provide the capability to be configured with the information elements of mgmtObj resource types defined in the present document.

 ----------------------End of change -------------------------------------------